10 Wedding Planning Rules for Every Couple

-You're a bride-to-be, so now you can indulge your every emotion and whim, right?
+You're engaged!
+So now you can indulge your every emotion and whim, right?
 Not so fast.
 It's most definitely your moment to be pampered and reign supreme, so maintaining perspective will make the whole planning process more fun and less mentally exhausting.
-We suggest you follow these 10 sanity-preserving wedding planning rules:
+We suggest you follow these sanity-preserving wedding planning rules:

-I can live without lady's slipper orchids and other exotic wedding flowers.
+I can live without orchids and other exotic wedding flowers.

-As you've discovered, there's a big world of amazing, over-the-top wedding options -- from caviar tastings to three-color origami letterpress invitations -- and many of them are jaw-droppingly expensive.
+As you've discovered, there's a big world of amazing, over-the-top wedding options, from caviar tastings to three-color origami letterpress invitations, and many of them are jaw-droppingly expensive.
 If you find that you're being attracted to things that will have your budget bursting at the seams, it's time for a reality check.
 Ask yourself: What will those fragile flowers (or whatever your expensive obsession is) truly add to my wedding?
-If the answer is just "impressed glances from five in-the-know female guests," then you're better off spending that dough on something more people will appreciate -- a killer band maybe? -- or, better yet, splurging more on your honeymoon.
+If the answer is just "impressed glances from five in-the-know guests," then you're better off spending that dough on something more people will appreciate—a killer band maybe?—or, better yet, splurging more on your honeymoon.

 I won't make my bridesmaids look like clones.

 Every good friend knows that along with the honor of being a bridesmaid comes the obligation to wear a dress in a color and style that's not of her choosing.
-So your girls accept that, but it doesn't mean they'll submit happily if you force them to wear identical shoes, jewelry, wraps, and hairstyles.
-In order to have a great time at your wedding, your bridesmaids need to feel attractive too -- something that's impossible if you've micromanaged their looks down to the lipstick hue.
+So your girls accept that, but it doesn't mean they'll submit happily if you force them to wear identical shoes, jewelry, wraps and hairstyles.
+In order to have a great time at your wedding, your bridesmaids need to feel attractive too—something that's impossible if you've micromanaged their looks down to the lipstick hue.
 (Plus, buying a bunch of matching accessories they may never wear again gets expensive.)
-And your bridesmaids will look even better if you give them leeway to let their individual styles shine through the blush-colored chiffon gowns you've dressed them in.
-So let them choose their hair and makeup styles; give them more than one option with accessories like shoes, jewelry, and cover-ups.
+And your bridesmaids will look even better if you give them leeway to let their individual styles shine through the gowns you've chosen (even if they are all the same).
+So let them choose their hair and makeup styles, and let them choose their own accessories, like shoes and jewelry—with maybe a few guidelines.

 I won't invite my second cousin's fling.